bemusic/bmspec/README.md

 Structure
 ---------

-Since BMS file format has been applied to multiple games, not all spec apply to all use cases.
+Since BMS file format has been applied to multiple games, not all implementors implement all features.

-Implementations should pass the `basic` features, and pass additional advanced features they wish to support.
+Instead, implementations can check with each feature to see whether they support it or not.

 1. basic